wso2/docs-is/en/docs/sample-use-cases/self-sign-up.md

         !!! info
             The account gets unlocked and an email is sent.

-    2. Go back to the Pickup Dispatch application and sign in using the new user credentials.
+    2. Go back to the **Pickup-Dispatch** application and sign in using the new user credentials.

         ![WSO2 Identity Server sign in page]({{base_path}}/assets/img/get-started/qsg-sso-login-credentials.png)

-Note that the Pickup Dispatch home screen appears.
+Note that the **Pickup-Dispatch** application home screen appears.

 ![Pickup Dispatch home screen]({{base_path}}/assets/img/get-started/qsg-sso-dispatch-home.png)

-You have just self-signed up to a **Pickup-Dispatch** web application.
+You have just self-signed up to the **Pickup-Dispatch** web application.

 ## What's next?

-To try out other scenarios, navigate back to where you ran the quickstart sample on the command-line and enter `y` to clean the setup.
+To try out other scenarios, navigate back to the command-line where you ran the quickstart sample and enter `y` to clean the setup.

 ![QSG cleanup]({{base_path}}/assets/img/get-started/qsg-sso-cleanup.png)